Gulf Oil

-Gulf Oil was a major American global oil company, in operation from 1901 to 1985.
+Gulf Oil was a major American global oil company that was in business from 1901 to 1985.
 The eighth-largest American manufacturing company in 1941 and the ninth largest in 1979, Gulf Oil was one of the Seven Sisters oil companies.
 Prior to its merger with Standard Oil of California, Gulf was one of the chief instruments of the Mellon family fortune; both Gulf and Mellon Financial had their headquarters in Pittsburgh, Pennsylvania, with Gulf's headquarters, the Gulf Tower, being Pittsburgh's tallest building until the completion of the U.S. Steel Tower.

 Gulf Oil Corporation (GOC) ceased to exist as an independent company in 1985, when it merged with Standard Oil of California (SOCAL), with both rebranding as Chevron in the United States.
 Gulf Canada, Gulf's main Canadian subsidiary, was sold the same year with retail outlets to Ultramar and Petro-Canada and what became Gulf Canada Resources to Olympia & York.

 Other aspects of the Gulf brand name, and a number of the constituent business divisions of GOC, have continued to exist.
-In its present incarnation, is a "new economy" business, employing very few people directly and its assets mainly in the form of intellectual property: brands, product specifications and scientific expertise.
+In its present incarnation, it is a "new economy" business, employing very few people directly and its assets mainly in the form of intellectual property: brands, product specifications and scientific expertise.
 The rights to the brand in the United States are owned by Gulf Oil Limited Partnership (GOLC), which operates service stations and petroleum terminals; it is headquartered in Wellesley, Massachusetts.
 The corporate vehicle at the center of the Gulf network outside the United States, excluding Spain and Portugal, is Gulf Oil International, a company owned by the Hinduja Group.
 That company's focus is primarily in the provision of downstream products and services to a mass market through joint ventures, strategic alliances, licensing agreements, and distribution arrangements.
 In Spain and Portugal, the Gulf brand is owned by TotalEnergies SE.